anirudt/metric-learning-FR/README.md

 This is a Face Recognition learning repo for research.

 ## Immediate TODOs:
-- [ ] Get ITML to work.
 - [ ] Conduct parameter tuning.
 - [ ] Log the params for the algorithms.

 ## TODO:
-- [ ] Conduct an ensemble classifier on all of the metric learning based techniques.
+- [X] Conduct an ensemble classifier on all of the metric learning based techniques.
+  Partly done, though hard voting is also required to be implemented.
 - [ ] Port the code to my machine, make using this
 ```
 cmake -DCMAKE_INSTALL_PREFIX="$HOME/shogun-install" -DPythonModular=ON -DBUNDLE_EIGEN=ON ..